Man-o-pause, is there such a thing?

 For many men, this typically starts between 30 and 40.
 The level builds up throughout childhood and early adulthood, reaches its peak in the mid-20s, and plateaus from there.
 Then, roughly a decade later, it starts to decline gradually (in some cases, 1 to 2 percent per year).

-This often becomes noticeable around 50.
+For many men, it becomes noticeable around 50.
 Libido drops, sexual energy does not flow as it used to, and it is harder to stay aroused or erect.
 Recovery takes longer.
 Multiple orgasms become rare, and the whole system needs more time to reset.

 Going to the gym has a smaller effect, muscle declines, body fat increases, and the body changes shape.
 Energy levels drop.
 Motivation dips.